 Drinking water is associated with reduced symptoms and pain in certain conditions.
 Some of these include arthritis, heart problems like tachycardia, asthma, bronchitis, kidney disorders, constipation, PMS, and migraines, and others.

 Drinking water on an empty stomach helps regulate body temperature, improving the transport of oxygen and nutrients to the cells.

 - The benefits of drinking water are undeniable, but it’s important to drink at least two liters of water per day, throughout the day so the benefits are continuous.

 - You also shouldn’t exceed this amount as it could have a negative impact on the kidneys.
 While water is good for the body, too much can cause overhydration and stress on the kidneys.

 - A good way to always drink the right amount of water each day is to remember this formula: your weight (in pounds) divided by 66 = the number of liters of water you should drink.
-For example a 130 lb. person should drink approximately 2 liters of water every day.
+For example, a 130-pound-person should drink approximately 2 liters of water every day.